"

 1. Problem

-A flower cart at a local garden center is being pushed with a force of 500N at joint G. It’s back wheels (A) are locked so it is not moving.
-There is 1 meter of space between each of the four shelves in height and each shelf is four meters long.
+A flower cart at a local garden center is being pushed with a force of 500N at joint G. Its back wheels (A) are locked, so it is not moving.
+There is 1 meter of space between each of the four shelves in height, and each shelf is four meters long.

 a) Calculate the reaction forces of the locked wheels and the unlocked wheels.